The Chicago Booth Alumni Club of Greater Washington DC was founded in the early 1970’s and is one of Chicago Booth’s oldest alumni chapters.

 The name of this organization is the Chicago Booth Alumni Club of Washington, DC.

-All Chicago Booth alumni living in the Washington, DC membership area shall be eligible for membership.
+All alumni of Chicago Booth (or The University Chicago Graduate School of Business) living in the Washington, DC membership area shall be eligible for membership.

 Provides strategic leadership, coordinates activities with the Alumni Office, represents the DC Club, and maintains contact with other regional Club leaders.
 This position maintains overall responsibility for the Club's activities and communications (including bi-weekly newsletters), convenes meetings, works to recruit other alumni volunteers, and builds a sense of community with all Booth DC alums.
-Also, in conjunction with the Booth Alumni Office, will coordinate career related events and support admissions as needed.
-Act as liaison between the Alumni Office and the Club.
+Also, in conjunction with the Booth Alumni Office, will coordinate career-related events and support admissions as needed.
+Acts as liaison between the Alumni Office and the Club.

 Develops and maintains a schedule of events.
-Assists the club and group leaders in planning events including the annual Economic Forecast event.
+Assists the club and group leaders in planning events including an annual economic event, either Booth’s official Forecast when DC is chosen, or a Club created one.
 Provides assistance to groups on event registration options such as the University registration system or commercial options.
-Develops and maintains a club mailing list for events.
 Reports to the President.

 Has overall responsibility for the financial integrity of the Club.
 Maintains appropriate documentation and records.
 He/she attends Club meetings, works to recruit other alumni volunteers, works on the financial aspects of events when needed, and provides written quarterly and annual financial reports.
 Reports to the President.

 The duties of the officers shall be to manage the operation and activities of this Chicago Booth Alumni organization in accordance with the Chicago Booth Alumni Club Guidelines and the other by-laws of this organization, including but not limited to: